hsandid/SmartIrrigationSystem/docs/docs/Meetings-Overview/Meeting-23thJune.md

 - Work Completed this week :

-  - Added map interface to the S.I.C. web interface.
-Found [here](https://github.com/hsandid/SmartIrrigationSystem/tree/master/WebInterface).
+  - Added map interface to the web interface.
   - Added registration process to the S.I.C. web interface.
-Found [here](https://github.com/hsandid/SmartIrrigationSystem/tree/master/RegistrationProcess).
   - Set-up a web server on the Raspberry-Pi board, using *Apache*.

 ### Smart Irrigation Controller - Web Interface